TheoFEM-TUM/Hamster.jl/README.md

 ```

 While keyword arguments can be passed directly via the command line, it is more practical to provide Hamster with a config file `hconf` (see examples).

+## License
+This project is licensed under the MIT License.

+## Citing
+If you use `Hamster.jl` in your work, please cite our work.
+A list of relevant publications is provided below.

 ## Publications